vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 I started waking up a little after 7 AM and got out of bed at around 7:30 AM.
 My urine was a bit more colored than usual, which might reflect my unusual diet, medication, or a bit of swallowed blood.

+## Dental self-care

+### First rinse and brushing on 2023-08-24 around 3:30 PM

+On 2023-08-24 around 3:30 PM, about 26 hours after the operation and shortly before my first post-operation soft solid food meal, I took a few steps:

+* I did a saltwater rinse, being careful to swirl the saltwater gently throughout my mouth and then spit it very gently.

+* I washed my glass so as to get a fresh start and get rid of accumulated stuff from unbrushed consumption of cool liquid food.

+* I gently brushed my teeth, without opening my mouth too much, and focusing on the left side and the left half of the right side.
+The goal was to feel fresh before starting the consumption of my meal.

+### Gentle flossing and rinsing on 2023-08-24 around 5 PM

+Around 5 PM, after consuming my first post-operation soft solid food meal, I took my usual post-meal dental self-care steps:

+* I flossed, albeit using an interdental brush rather than a floss pick since it requires less wide opening of the mouth and is less likely to injure or put extreme force on the mouth.
+I skipped the 2-3 right-most teeth.

+* I did a saltwater rinse, being gentle with the swirling and the post-swirl spit.

 ## Physical environment and stimulation